razorin/zork/README.md

 # Zorkian
 ##Welcome to Zorkian!

 Zorkian is a zork style game.
-You play as a young monster hunter who has received his first job: You play as a young monster hunter that have received his first job: killing a troll that threatens the tranquility of the small island of Zorkian.
+You play as a young monster hunter who has received his first job: killing a troll that threatens the tranquility of the small island of Zorkian.

 Good luck!